Take a Tour

-EchoLink has been tested for compatibility with all versions of Microsoft Windows 7, Windows 8, and Windows Vista, the newest editions of the Windows operating system.
-If you are running EchoLink on Windows 7 or 8 or Vista, please be sure you have installed the latest version of EchoLink (2.0 or above), and also note the following:
+EchoLink has been tested for compatibility with all versions of Microsoft Windows 7, Windows 8, Windows 10, and Windows Vista, the newest editions of the Windows operating system.
+If you are running EchoLink on Windows Vista or above, please be sure you have installed the latest version of EchoLink (2.0 or above), and also note the following:

-Windows 7, Windows 8, and Windows Vista have a built-in firewall, which is enabled by default.
+Windows 7, Windows 8, Windows 10, and Windows Vista have a built-in firewall, which is enabled by default.